andraugust/andraugust.github.io/thermo-2.md

 $$

-which can be written

-$$
-PV^{(f+2)/2} = \text{const}
-$$

 Now, given $$(T_i, V_i, V_f)$$ we can solve for $$T_f$$ and use it to calculate the change in internal energy as $$U(T_f) - U(T_i)$$.
+(Note that this last equation is equivalent to $$PV^{(f+2)/2} = \text{const}$$.)

 ### Heat

-Compared to work, heat is much more passive.
-It's defined as energy transfer due to a temperature gradient between a system and its environment.
-Heat tranfer happens spontaneously and always flows from high temperature bodies to low temperature ones (unless work is supplied to make the process go in reverse, such as a refrigerator, which I'll discuss later).
+Heat is defined as energy transfer due to a temperature gradient between two systems.
+Compared to work, heat is much more passive in the sense that it occurs spontaneously and always from the high temperature system to the low temperature one (unless work is supplied to make the process go in reverse, such as a refrigerator, which I'll discuss later).

 In terms of terminology, systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a system.
 In common language we say objects "are hot" but really we mean to say they're at a higher temperature than something else and can therefore transfer energy to it via heat.
 "Hot" object don't physically contain something called heat.

-The amount of heat transferred between a system and its environment depends on what the system is made of, and this is captured by a quantity called **heat capacity**:
+The amount of heat transferred between two systems depends on what the systems are made of, and this is captured by a quantity called **heat capacity**:

 $$
 C = \frac{\partial Q}{\partial T}
 $$

 Heat capacity is defined as the amount of heat needed to raise a system's temperature by 1K.
-Or, as I like to think of it, the energy gained/lost when a system equilibrates with a reservoir that's originally 1K hotter/cooler than it.
+Or, as I like to think of it, the energy a system gains or loses when it equilibrates with a reservoir that's (originally) 1K hotter or cooler than it.

 Heat capacity depends on the constraints of the process.
-Specifically, whether the process occurs under constant volume or constant pressure.
-Under constant volume no work is done, so
+Specifically, whether the process occurs under constant volume or constant pressure conditions.
+Under constant volume, no work is done, so

 $$
 \begin{align}